Guide for how to build, configure, and develop SymForce.

 When debugging a specific test, the use of ipdb is highly recommended, as is reproducing the most minimal example of the issue in a notebook.

-Symforce uses the Black formatter for Python code.
-To quote the authors:
+Symforce uses the Ruff formatter for Python code.

 make format will format the entire codebase.
-It’s recommended to develop with VSCode and integrate black.
+It’s recommended to develop with VSCode and integrate black or ruff.

 Much of the core functionality of SymForce is in generating code using the Jinja template language.
 It’s relatively simple and easy to use - you pass it a template file in any language and a python dictionary of data, and it spits out the rendered code.